-"Oceans on Plastic" is a series of works that are just that, Ocean painted on plastic.
+"Oceans on Plastic" is a series of works that are just that, Ocean painted on recycled plastic canvas.

 You may be thinking that plastic is not something I would ever want to touch if I claim to love the ocean, but bear with me for a minute.

 What do they do with all that recycled plastic?
 It can be transformed into all kinds of things!
 People make bottles, toys, building materials, and even fabric!
-So I found a company that that produces a superb quality canvas made out of recycled plastic.
+So partnered with a company that that produces a superb quality canvas made out of recycled plastic.
 I started painting the ocean on the very thing that threatens its purity.

 Making bottles out of recycled plastic is great!
 But guess where it will end up after one or two uses?
 Back in the ocean.
 And as far as I know, it is harder, if not impossible to recycle that plastic again.
-A painting however, even a bad one, most likely will be kept for years, concealing the plastic in something beautiful and lasting instead of yet another single use plastic bag with the lifespan of 12 min.
+A painting however, will most likely be kept for years, concealing the plastic in something beautiful and lasting instead of yet another single use plastic bottle with the lifespan of 12 min.

-I paint Oceans on Plastic to rase awareness of the huge plastic pollution problem we are facing and to inspire people to use less plastic in their lives.
-Because if we don’t act now, the only clear water that our grandchildren ever see will be painted.
+I paint Oceans on Plastic to raise awareness of the huge plastic pollution problem we are facing and to inspire people to use less plastic in their lives.
+Because if we don’t act now, the only clear water that our grandchildren ever see will be one of my paintings.